Tiana-C/EduRPG/README.md

 ## 🧙‍♀️ Behind the Scenes

-This system was designed by **Tiana Coats** as part of her cloud and network engineering studies —
+This system was designed by **Tiana Coats** as part of her cloud and network engineering studies after being inspired playing Diablo Immortal.
-built originally for **CompTIA Network+ (N10-009)**, later expanded into a general gamified study platform.
+This was built originally for **CompTIA Network+ (N10-009)**, later expanded into a general gamified study platform.

 > *“I wanted to make studying feel like leveling up in an RPG —
 every exam objective became a story quest.”*